hyperledger/fabric/docs/source/dev-setup/devenv.rst

 details.

-After SoftHSM has been configured, the following command can be used to initialize the token required by the unit tests:
+After SoftHSM has been configured, the following command can be used to initialize the token required by the integration tests:

 ::